 You can contact us at the following addresses:

-For questions related to your account: orders (_a_t_) malwarepatrol.net
+For tech support and questions related to your account: support (_a_t_) malwarepatrol.net

 To report false positives or list problems: fp (_a_t_) malwarepatrol.net

 For commercial inquiries, please contact: commercial (_a_t_) malwarepatrol.net

 Definitions of commonly used Malware terms (adapted from Wikipedia articles):

 - Adware: software with advertising functions integrated into or bundled with a program.

 - Antivirus: software that attempts to identify, neutralize or eliminate malicious software.

 - Backdoor: a hidden method for bypassing normal computer authentication systems.